timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 $ mvn install
 {% endhighlight %}

-We use the `install` goal here to make sure that the built artifact is available to other projects in later steps {: .note }
+Here, we use the `install` goal to make sure that the built artifact is available to other projects in later steps

+If the `install` fails, continue to the next stage - resolve - then repeate `mvn install` {: .warning }
   </div>
   <div  markdown="1" role="tabpanel" class="tab-pane" id="impl-build-eclipse">
 When using Bndtools your IDE will be incrementally rebuilding your projects every time that you save, so there's no need to run a build.
 You can also run a build manually.